 The Bible contradicts the world's way pure and simple by saying that an abundant and joyful life comes through being blessed through the relationship with God and submission to His will.
-Everywhere we look we keep coming back to the same answer: "Great peace have they that love Thy law," and so forth.
+Everywhere we look we keep coming back to the same answer: "Great peace have those who love Your law," and so forth.

-If you will look in your Bible margin, it will say for offences, "causes of stumbling."
-We're getting on familiar ground here.
+If you will look in your Bible margin, it will say for offenses, "causes of stumbling."
+We are getting on familiar ground here.
 "Woe to the world because of stumbling."

-Matthew 18:7-9 Woe to the world because of stumbling.
-For it must needs be that offences [causes of stumbling] come; but woe to that man by whom the offence comes!
-Wherefore if your hand or your foot offend you [that is, being a cause of stumbling], cut them off, and cast them from you: It is better for you to enter into life halt or maimed, rather than having two hands or two feet to be cast into everlasting fire.
-And if your eye offend you, pluck it out, and cast it from you: It is better for you to enter into life with one eye, rather than having two eyes to be cast into hell fire.
+Matthew 18:7-9 Woe to the world because of offenses!
+For offenses [causes of stumbling] must come; but woe to that man by whom the offense comes!
+If your hand or your foot causes you [that is, being a cause of stumbling] to sin, cut it off, and cast it from you.
+It is better for you to enter into life lame or maimed, rather than having two hands or two feet, to be cast into the everlasting fire.
+And if your eye causes you to sin, pluck it out and cast it from you.
+It is better for you to enter into life with one eye, rather than having two eyes, to be cast into hell fire.

 This is a parallel of what Jesus said in Matthew 5:29-30, right after the lusting and adultery illustration He gave there, but it is in a different setting.
 Jesus' advice is that if your right eye lures you into sin through lust, fling it away.
-That's closer to what He said.
+That is closer to what He said.
 Fling it away.
-We're to understand that this is not to be taken literally, because should we literally do this, we can still lust with our left eye.
+We are to understand that this is not to be taken literally, because should we literally do this, we can still lust with our left eye.
 The problem is elsewhere.
 The problem is in the heart, and the solution is in a change of heart.

 What Jesus is getting at here is He is teaching that sin in any form is destructive and painful and not to be fooled around with.
 Drastic action must be taken to get rid of whatever comes in the natural course of life that tempts us toward sin, because the best place to stop the sin is in the lust that precedes it.
-That's the easiest place to stop it, because once it gets moving it's probably going to pull you right along with it.
+That is the easiest place to stop it, because once it gets moving it is probably going to pull you right along with it.